altovacio/duelo-de-plumas/docs/technical_debt.md

 This document lists known technical debt, areas for refactoring, and potential future improvements.

 ## ONGOING
+-select inload optimization

 ## TODO

-purchase credits? verify.
-We have a function for that, but not an endpoint nor a defined method.
+-Test deleting elements (users, contests, etc.)
+-Header & pages redesign  (user flow)
+-Footer
+-Mobile responsiveness
+-Login revamp
+-Credit purchasing
-When deleting a user the transactions are lost from admin What should we do when the parsing or AI execution fails?
+-What should we do when the parsing or AI execution fails?
 Retries, exceptions (if the platform is broken, prevent the users from spending resources?
 Refund?)

-AI writer: remove from header??

-### else
-Login revamp
-mobile responsiveness
-Change defaults for contest creations.
-Username display in user submissions?.
--About Terms Privacy Footer
-select inload optimization
+-last seen for users

-other optimizations
+-other optimizations

-🔧 Alternative: Fix the SPA Routing Issue
-If you want to fix the direct URL typing issue completely, you would need to configure your web server (nginx, Apache, etc.) to serve the React app for all routes that don't exist on the server.
-This is typically done with a "catch-all" rule that serves index.html for any route that doesn't match a file. 🎉

-## Admin Backend Endpoints Needed

-* **User Management**:
-  * Endpoint to track last user activity - **PLANNED (Backend: Add `last_seen_at` to User model, update via middleware.
-Frontend: `AdminUsersPage.tsx` ready to display `user.last_seen`)**
+-Unit tests

+-Public listing?

 ## Frontend